 How to fix connection problems with Google Chrome

-If Google Chrome is not connecting to the internet and thus can't open a website, you can try the solutions on this page to help you fix the problem.
+If Google Chrome is not connecting to the internet and thus can't open a website or webpage, you can try the solutions on this page to help you fix the problem.

 This page offers several solutions for connection problems with Google Chrome.